kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 You can handle the projects in different ways.
 For example, rather than creating the subnet in a new project and leaving the server in the old one, you might do it the other way around.
 Or you might make two new projects, one for the subnet and one for the server, completely retiring the original project once everything is moved out.

 The advantage of expanding and contracting infrastructure, rather than editing state files, is that you can implement it entirely with CD pipelines, avoiding the need to run any special one-off commands.
 Create a pipeline for each project involved and then push the code changes through them.
-The expand, migrate, and contract steps are each commits to the codebase, pushed through the pipeline.
+The expand, migrate, and contract steps are each a commit to the codebase, pushed through the pipeline.
 The pipeline tests each change in an upstream environment before being applying it to production.

 ## Splitting stacks for fun and profit